 The nice part about omnichannel strategy and the road to a great omnichannel customer experience is that you can start small and add to it over time.

+Part two of developing an omnichannel strategy involves company agility.
 In the world of digital, new channels constantly come and go.
 Integrating new channels to capture customer data, personalize the customer experience across channels, and then orchestrate the journey is the differentiator for brands offering omnichannel customer experiences that drive growth.

-Trends in Omnichannel Retailing
+Trends in omnichannel retailing

 For instance, consumer concerns regarding data privacy have led to a rise in first-party data.
-This data is collected directly from a company’s own audience, preventing data privacy issues while ensuring that they provide a better digital experience for their customers.
+This data is collected directly from a company’s audience, preventing data privacy issues while ensuring they provide a better digital experience for their customers.

+Besides positioning brands to use new channels to acquire customers, omnichannel also better positions brands to deepen relationships with existing customers.
 For example, one omnichannel trend is to use a return from an online purchase in-store to convert to a larger sale.
-According to research by Deloitte, the rise of eCommerce over the past decade has driven a 33% increase in the return rate of overall retail sales.
+According to research by Deloitte, the rise of ecommerce over the past decade has driven a 33% increase in the return rate of overall retail sales.

 The same study unearthed the following two equally interesting statistics: